The Potential Role of a Hydrogen Network in Europe: Common design features in four net-zero carbon dioxide emission scenarios for Europe

 The flexible operation of electrolysers further supports the system integration of variable renewables in time.
-Hydrogen production leverages periods with exceptionally high wind speeds across Europe by running the electrolysis with average utilisation rates between 36\% and 40\% (see \cref{fig:output-ts-1,fig:output-ts-3}).
-The produced hydrogen is buffered in salt caverns which then allows again for a stable subsequent production of synthetic hydrocarbons.
-For Fischer-Tropsch plants, for instance, we see much higher average utilisation rates between 87\% and 95\% which aligns with such a plant's beneficial operating conditions and is caused by the high upfront investment costs we assume.
-Their operation is only interrupted in winter periods with low wind speeds and low ambient temperatures to give way to backup heat and power supply options (see \cref{fig:output-ts-1,fig:output-ts-3}).
-By exploiting periods of peak generation and curbing production in periods of scarcity, large amounts of variable renewable power generation that serves the systems' abundant synthetic fuel demands can be incorporated into the system cost-effectively.
-This ultimately leads to low levels of firm capacity.
-We observe OCGT and CHP plant capacities between 123 and 216~GW\el compared to peak electricity consumption of 2112~GW\el.
+Hydrogen production leverages periods with exceptionally high wind speeds across Europe by running the electrolysis with average utilisation rates between \mincfelectrolysis\% and \maxcfelectrolysis\% (see \cref{fig:output-ts-1,fig:output-ts-3}).
+The produced hydrogen is buffered in salt caverns which then allows for higher full load hours of fuel synthesis processes.
+For Fischer-Tropsch and methanolisation plants, we see combined average utilisation rates between \mincfFT\% and \maxcfFT\% which aligns with the higher upfront investment costs of these processes.
+Their operation is very steady in the summer months and mostly interrupted in winter periods with low wind speeds and low ambient temperatures to give way to backup heat and power supply options (see \cref{fig:output-ts-1,fig:output-ts-3}).
+By exploiting periods of peak generation and curbing production in periods of scarcity, large amounts of variable renewable power generation that serves the system's abundant synthetic fuel demands can be incorporated into the system cost-effectively.
+This ultimately leads to little curtailment of renewables between 2\% and 3\% (\cref{fig:si:curtailment}) even without grid reinforcements, and low levels of firm capacity.
+In relation to a peak electricity consumption of 2626~GW\el, we observe OCGT and CHP plant capacities between 106 and 218~GW\el, most of which are gas CHP plants.
 The lowest values were attained when additional power transmission could be built.